Contacts and Links -- Statewide and National

-This annual event takes place in Orem, Utah and is run by a non-profit organization, The Friends of the Orem Public Library.
+This annual event takes place at Thanksgiving Point in Lehi, Utah.
 The Timpanogos Storytelling Festival is reputed to be second only to the National Storytelling Festival! www.timpfest.org

 The mission--"...to preserve and promote the art of storytelling throughout the west."
 Be sure to check this site for other important links to storytelling resources!